Villiger 39 St Josephs University

 My name is Jonathan Freedman.
 I am a lawyer, and while I did not debate in high school, I have been judging Varsity Public Forum for two years, and JV Public Forum for two years prior to that.
 If I can't understand you, I can't flow for you, so please speak slowly, clearly and loudly.
 No spreading, please.
 I judge tech over truth, so I won't argue for you.
 It helps me to flow your speech if you give me an off time roadmap, so please do so.
 If you have any questions, ask me before the round starts.

-I know things like theory and kritiks are starting to show up in PF, but not in front of me.
+I know things like theory and kritiks are starting to show up in PF, but I am probably not the right judge for that kind of argument.
 I will only vote on the substance of the resolution.

 Carlos Freyre Paradigm